Gray's shot lifts Sparks past Lynx 77-76 in finals rematch

 AP Sports Writer

+MINNEAPOLIS (AP) - There was no better way for the WNBA to open its 22nd season than with another intense matchup between the Los Angeles Sparks and the Minnesota Lynx.

+After the Lynx received their championship rings and raised a fourth banner in the arena, Chelsea Gray and the Sparks gave them their parting shot.

-MINNEAPOLIS (AP) - Chelsea Gray's contested off-balance shot in the lane at the buzzer gave the Los Angeles Sparks a 77-76 victory over the Minnesota Lynx in their season opener Sunday, an intense rematch of last year's WNBA finals.
+Gray had 18 points, including a double-clutch off-balance in the lane at the buzzer that gave the short-handed Sparks a 77-76 victory over the Lynx on Sunday in a dramatic rematch of last year's finals.

+"Chelsea is the game-winner queen," said Odyssey Sims, who led the Sparks with 21 points.
+"I don't know how she squeezed up and flipped it in.
+I still don't believe.
+I don't even know how, but it was amazing."

-Lindsay Whalen had 10 of her 17 points in the fourth quarter for the Lynx, including a pair of free throws with 5.8 seconds left.
-Gray, who finished with 18 points and eight assists, dribbled into traffic at the other end after a timeout and gave the short-handed Sparks some payback for losing the title last fall.
+Lindsay Whalen had 10 of her 17 points in the fourth quarter, including a pair of free throws with 5.8 seconds left, to lead the Lynx back from a deficit that reached 10 points late in the third period.
+Gray then took the ball after a timeout at the left wing, used a spin dribble to evade Seimone Augustus and reached the paint in time for the final heave.

+"I'm very proud of this team right now," Gray said.
+"We kind of set the tone for the season."

+The Sparks-Lynx title pairing was made possible in 2016 when the WNBA switched to a conference-less postseason format, and the Sparks won on Minnesota's home court that year.
+Last fall, the Lynx avenged that crushing loss by beating Los Angeles at Williams Arena, where Whalen played her college games, while Target Center was being renovated.

+Over the previous two years, the Sparks and Lynx split their 16 matchups, with five wins apiece in the playoffs and three victories each in the regular season.
+This was the first time the Lynx lost a season opener since 2011, the year of their first title.
+They had won 23 straight regular-season games in May.

-Odyssey Sims led the Sparks with 21 points, Nneka Ogwumike added 19 points and nine rebounds, and Essence Carson had 10 points.
-Los Angeles shot just 3 for 18 from 3-point range.
+Nneka Ogwumike added 19 points and nine rebounds and Essence Carson had 10 points for the Sparks, who shot only 3 for 18 from 3-point range but still outscored the Lynx 25-11 in the third quarter.

+Whalen and 2017 league MVP Sylvia Fowles, who had 15 points and 12 rebounds, led the resurgence for the Lynx.

+They were riled up when Fowles was whistled for an offensive foul in the post, with an agitated Whalen giving official Tiffany Bird an earful.
+A few minutes later, after Fowles cut the lead to 59-53 with a layup, Sparks newcomer Cappie Pondexter got into a shouting match with Lynx coach Cheryl Reeve during the break in action.
+They were each given a technical foul, as were Whalen and Sims.

 The Sparks couldn't have expected much more production without star Candace Parker, who didn't take the trip because of what was announced as a back injury.
 Russian center Maria Vadeeva, a key offseason acquisition, has not joined the team yet.
 Jantel Lavender, another important veteran, has not finished with her overseas club yet, either.